 This project funded via CAS from the Scottish Government aims to improve the support that the Citizens Advice Bureau (CAB) network is able to offer to clients requiring specialist debt advice, prioritising vulnerable groups identified in the Scottish Government's Tackling Child Poverty Delivery Plan.
-It began in June 2021 and has enabled the bureau to continue to provide additional specialist debt advice for those with multiple and complex debt issues.
-The funding has been extended until at least March 2023, which from October 2022 will be as part of a single service, also covering Welfare Reform Mitigation and Money Talk, to be called Money Talk Plus.
+It began in June 2021 and has enabled the bureau to continue to provide additional specialist debt advice for those with multiple and complex debt issues within Clackmannanshire.
+From October 2022 it has been delivered as part of a combined service, with Welfare Reform Mitigation and Money Talk, called Money Talk Plus.